Abj797/AWS-Project-Deploying-a-Multi-tier-website-using-AWS-EC2/README.md

 d) Run the command ‘sudo apt nano’ and enter your database details like your RDS Endpoint, Username, database name and password.

-### Step 3: Connfigure Auto-Scaling Group and Loadbalancer (Loadbalancer is optional)
+### Step 3: Configure Auto-Scaling Group and Loadbalancer (Loadbalancer is optional)

 a) Create ‘AMI’ for the instance.